HTTPArchive/almanac.httparchive.org/src/content/en/2025/seo.md

 ## `llms.txt`

-The `llms.txt` file has been proposed as a new standard ​​"to provide information to help LLMs use a website at inference time (per [llmstxt.org](http://llmstxt.org)).
+The `llms.txt` file has been proposed as a new standard ​​"to provide information to help LLMs use a website at inference time (per <a hreflang="en" href="http://llmstxt.org">llmstxt.org</a>).
 This text file contains a highly simplified version of the website's content in Markdown format, with a view toward making it easier for LLMs to ingest and subsequently use in generated responses.

 This standard, has, it must be noted, not been adopted widely and has become a point of controversy within the broader SEO industry.
-Google has often stated that they do not use `llms.txt`, and [no Google service currently does](https://www.seroundtable.com/google-ai-llms-txt-39607.html).
-Anthropic, however, has [taken a lead on `llms.txt`,](https://docs.claude.com/llms-full.txt), raising optimism that the format may evolve into a reliable mechanism for managing and optimizing content utilization during model inference.
+Google has often stated that they do not use `llms.txt`, and <a hreflang="en" href="https://www.seroundtable.com/google-ai-llms-txt-39607.html">no Google service currently does</a>.
+Anthropic, however, has <a hreflang="en" href="https://docs.claude.com/llms-full.txt">taken a lead on `llms.txt`</a>, raising optimism that the format may evolve into a reliable mechanism for managing and optimizing content utilization during model inference.

 ### `llms.txt`, adoption rate